billvaglienti/ProtoGen/README.md

 - `name` : Gives the name of the structure.
 The structure typename is `prefix + name + _t`.
 In this case the structure typename is `Date_t`.

-- `file` : Gives the name of the source and header file name (.c and .h).
+- `file` : Gives the name of the source and header file name.
 If this is ommitted the structure will be written to the name given by the global `file` attribute or, if that is not provided, the `prefix + name` module.
 If the same file is specified for multiple structures (or packets) then the relevant data are appended to that file.
-Any extension to the `file` attribute will be ignored.

 - `deffile` : Optional attribute used to specify a definition file which receives the structure definition (and any enumeration which is a child of the structure), in place of the normal file location for the structure definition.
 As with other file attributes the definition file will be correctly appended if it is used multiple times.
 Any extension to the `deffile` attribute will be ignored.